No-Skids-Alliance/NSA/docs/source/content/glossary.rst

 script kiddie / skid
-  An unskilled individual who uses other people's tools and exploits without understanding how or why they work.
+  An unskilled individual who uses other people's tools and exploits without attempting to understand how or why they work.

 shell script